cabalmail/cabal-infra/docs/setup.md

 }
 ```

-## Name Servers (What to do with the `domains` output)
+## Nameservers (What to do with the `domains` output)

-The output contains the name servers that AWS assigned to your mail domains.
-To work at all, you must [update your domain registrations with these name servers](./registrar.md).
+The output contains the nameservers that AWS assigned to your mail domains.
+To work at all, you must [update your domain registrations with these nameservers](./registrar.md).

 ## Port 25 Block (What to do with the `relay_ips` output)